October 22, 2023,, March 25th, 2023

 Day 14: Muktinath to Marpha (2670m), 6-7 hrs walk

 Today we visit the Muktinath Temple early in the morning and continue our trek after breakfast.
 It is an easy and enjoyable downhill trek to Eklebhatti.
-From here onwards, the trail follows to the windy path on the bank of Kaligandaki River to Jomsom.
+From here onwards, the trail follows the windy path on the bank of Kaligandaki River to Jomsom.
 Again we have an easy walk for a couple of hrs to reach Marpha Village.
 Let your trek exhaustion go at Marpha.
 Overnight at Marpha.

 Day 15: Marpha to Ghasa (2010m), 6-7 hrs walk

 Today we trek with a slow descent to Tukuche Village.
 This part of the trail offers a close view of Tukuche peak and Mt.Dhaulagiri.
-An hour further descend will bring us to Kalopani village.
+An hour further descent will bring us to Kalopani village.
 Kalopani is another beautiful village with lovely views of Mt.
 Annapurna I, Nilgiri, and Dhaulagiri towering above the beautiful pine forest.
 The final two hrs of the downhill easy walk for the day will bring us to Ghasa.
 Overnight at Ghasa.

 Day 16: Ghasa to Tatopani (1190m), 4 hrs walk

 Today begins with a pleasant walk, descending slowly to the rich Rupse waterfall.
 We then continue our trek through terraced fields to reach Dana valley.
-Afterward, the trail is almost flat and goes along the Kaligandaki River to reach Tatopani Village for the overnight.
+Afterwards, the trail is almost flat and goes along the Kaligandaki River to reach Tatopani Village for the overnight.
 Enjoy the hot bath in a natural hot spring and Overnight at Tatopani.

 Day 17: Tatopani to Ghorepani (2860m), 7-8 hrs walk

 Today, we cross a suspension bridge over Kaligandaki River and divert to Ghorepani crossing again the suspension bridge over Ghara Khola.
 The trails go steeply up for about an hour and further up for a couple of hrs, which brings us to Sikha.
-We continue our walkthrough rhododendron forest for 3 hrs until we reach to Ghorepani.
+We continue our walk through the rhododendron forest for 3 hrs until we reach to Ghorepani.
 The rest of the time we explore Ghorepani and Overnight at Ghorepani.

 Day 18: Poon Hill (3210 m) hike and trek to Tadapani (2630m), 4-5 hrs walk

 Early morning hike to Poonhill, which is 45 minutes walk with the crowd of trekkers.
 Poonhill is the place that offers a wide range of Himalayan Panorama of Manaslu, Annapurna & Dhaulagiri.
-The sunrise over Himalayas is really great.
+The sunrise over the Himalayas is really great.
 After having a great time at Poonhill, return to Ghorepani for breakfast and then continue our trek to Tadapani.
 Overnight at Tadapan.

 Day 19: Tadapani to Ghandruk to Nayapul to Pokhara

 Today we have short trekking to Ghandruk.
 It is easy and pleasant walking through the forested path, almost all the way down.
-Three hrs walk with occasional view of Annapurna bring us to Ghandruk.
+Three hrs walk with an occasional view of Annapurna brings us to Ghandruk.
 Ghandruk is one of the biggest & modern Gurung Villages that offers great views of Annapurna South, Hiunchuli & Fishtail.
 We continue our trek by walking down for a couple of hrs to Nayapul.
 From Nayapul we will have a one-hour scenic drive to Pokhara.
 Overnight at Pokhara.

 Day 20: Return to Kathmandu

 Early morning we drive back to Kathmandu by tourist bus.
 After arriving in Kathmandu, the guide will transfer you to your Hotel.
-In the evening, you are invited to a cultural restaurant for the farewell dinner.
+In the evening, you are invited to a cultural restaurant for a farewell dinner.